- Part Number:70

 The contribution to an understanding of the subject by the public likely to result from disclosure: Whether disclosure of the requested information will contribute to “public understanding.”
 The disclosure must contribute to the understanding of a reasonably broad audience of persons interested in the subject, as opposed to the individual understanding of the requester.
 A requester's expertise in the subject area and ability and intention to effectively convey information to the public will be considered.
 It will be presumed that a representative of the news media will satisfy this consideration.

 The existence and magnitude of a commercial interest: Whether the requester has a commercial interest that would be furthered by the requested disclosure.
-The Disclosure Officer will consider any commercial interest of the requester (with reference to the definition of "commercial use request" in § 70.38(f)), or of any person on whose behalf the requester may be acting, that would be furthered by the requested disclosure.
+The component will consider any commercial interest of the requester (with reference to the definition of “commercial use request” in §70.38(f) of this subpart), or of any person on whose behalf the requester may be acting, that would be furthered by the requested disclosure.
 Requesters will be given an opportunity in the administrative process to provide explanatory information regarding this consideration.

 The primary interest in disclosure: Whether any identified commercial interest of the requester is sufficiently large, in comparison with the public interest in disclosure, that disclosure is “primarily in the commercial interest of the requester.”
 A fee waiver or reduction is justified where the public interest standard is satisfied and that public interest is greater in magnitude than that of any identified commercial interest in disclosure.
 The component ordinarily will presume that where a news media requester has satisfied the public interest standard, the public interest will be the interest primarily served by disclosure to that requester.
 Disclosure to data brokers or others who merely compile and market government information for direct economic return will not be presumed to primarily serve the public interest.

 Where only some of the records to be released satisfy the requirements for a waiver of fees, a waiver will be granted only for those records.